The Secret of the Blue Room: Reception

 In a contemporary review, Richard Watts Jr. of the New York Herald Tribune found that despite being a bit too formulaic, the film was "better than a number of previous efforts of its school" but contained a "grand cast."
 A review in The Film Weekly similarly observed that the performances by Paul Lukas, Gloria Stuart, and Lionel Atwill were "worthy of a stronger and less threadbare story."

 Mordaunt Hall of The New York Times compared the film to The Old Dark House, stating that the film "lopes along in quite an interesting fashion until it comes to the denouement, which is by no means as satisfactory as might be anticipated."
 Wanda Hale of The New York Daily News stated that the story was "too unreasonable for words."
 A review published by the Brooklyn Times-Union also remarked the film's plot contrivances that are "never explained and which seem to have no bearing on the main theme," but conceded that the film overall was "entertaining as thrillers go."

-Tom Weaver, Michael Brunas and John Brunas commented in their book Universal Horror that "most of the early Universal mysteries that masquerade as horror films are fairly dismal" but declared this film as "a minor gem ... probably one of the best of Universal's non-horror horror films."
+Tom Weaver, Michael Brunas and John Brunas commented in their book Universal Horrors that "most of the early Universal mysteries that masquerade as horror films are fairly dismal" but declared this film as "a minor gem ... probably one of the best of Universal's non-horror horror films."

 Film historian Ken Hanke notes in A Critical Guide to Horror Film Series that the film's sense of atmosphere and its strong cast distinguishes it amongst its contemporaries.
 Writer Bruce Markusen similarly notes in his book Hosted Horror on Television: The Films and Faces of Shock Theater, Creature Features and Chiller Theater (2021) that the actors, particularly Stuart, "handle the material well, especially given the whirlwind six-day shooting schedule imposed by director Kurt Neumann," but felt that it lacked a discernible monstrous villain and resolution for some of its secondary plot elements.

 In a retrospective review for DVD Talk, Stuart Galbraith praised the film, writing: "Of Universal's horror wannabes, The Secret of the Blue Room is not only one of the best, but far superior to many "official" Universal Horrors, making for a very entertaining 66 minutes."